languageseed/hello_world/content/2025-11-23-introducing-bentobox.md

 Optional **Tailscale** integration makes remote development seamless.
 Access your development environment securely from anywhere - your Portainer dashboard, web apps, even your clipboard sync with Barrier.

+### Highly Customizable

+The new **extension system** makes Bentobox incredibly flexible:

+- **Add New Applications**: Use simple templates to add any package
+- **Create Custom Themes**: Design your own color schemes and wallpapers
+- **Share Extensions**: Easy pull request workflow for community contributions
+- **Automatic Discovery**: Extensions appear automatically in the GUI installer

+Whether you want to add Slack, customize your terminal colors, or create a completely personalized setup, Bentobox's metadata-based extension system makes it straightforward.

 ### The LSW Experience: Windows Apps on Linux

 Here's where Bentobox really shines.
 The optional **WinBoat** feature creates what I call **Linux Subsystem for Windows (LSW)** - the reverse of Microsoft's WSL.